aranyaadheu/python-in-detail./README.md

 # python-in-detail.-
-pcc 3e and py cc topics are covered in detail for later work.
+PCC 3e and PYCC topics are covered in detail for later work.
 SELF DOCUMENTATION